1. Subject of the agreement

 Utility bills (not including mobile phone bills, not ones printed off the internet and not less than 6 months old)

 For increased risk level products, in addition to obtaining the standard information detailed above, the following know your customer information should be obtained and recorded:

 Source of wealth (i.e. source of the funds being used in the transaction)

 Monitoring and reporting

-Transaction based monitoring will occur within the appropriate business units of LCM FX.
-Monitoring of specific transactions will include but is not limited to transactions aggregating $5,000 or more and those with respect to which LCM FX has a reason to suspect suspicious activity.
+Transaction based monitoring will occur within the appropriate business units of LCM.
+Monitoring of specific transactions will include but is not limited to transactions aggregating $5,000 or more and those with respect to which LCM has a reason to suspect suspicious activity.
 All reports will be documented.

 There are signs of suspicious activity that suggest money laundering.
 These are commonly referred to as "red flags."
 If a red flag is detected, additional due diligence will be performed before proceeding with the transaction.
 If a reasonable explanation is not determined, the suspicious activity shall be reported to the AML Compliance Committee.

 The customer exhibits unusual concern regarding the firm's compliance with vernment reporting requirements and the firm's AML policies, particularly with respect to his or her identity, type of business and assets, or is reluctant or refuses to reveal any information concerning business activities, or furnishes unusual or suspect identification or business documents.

 The customer wishes to engage in transactions that lack business sense or apparent investment strategy, or are inconsistent with the customer's stated business strategy.